HealthChinese Authorities reported 140 new cases of the Sars-like virus

 The Sars pandemic – mostly caused by a coronavirus – cost the worldwide economy tens of billions of dollars.

-South Korea confirmed on Monday its first case of the new coronavirus in a Chinese woman who arrived to Incheon International Airport from Wuhan, China.
+South Korea confirmed its first case of the new coronavirus on Monday in a Chinese woman who arrived at Incheon International Airport from Wuhan, China.

 Two cases have been reported by Thailand and one by Japan.
-These involved two Chinese from the city of Wuhan and a resident in Japan who had a travel history to the area – where the virus is found linked to a large seafood and animal market, unveiling that the virus had made its path from animals to humans, the Centers for Diseases Control and Prevention (CDC) described on its website.
+These involved two Chinese from the city of Wuhan.
+A resident in Japan who had a travel history to the area – where the virus is found linked to a large seafood and animal market unveiled that the virus had made its path from animals to humans, the Centers for Diseases Control and Prevention (CDC) described on its website.

 It’s important to consider that some of the people infected with the virus haven’t had exposure to the animal markets, “telling that some limited person-to-person transmission is taking place,” said the CDC on Friday.

-Airport officials almost all over the world have already initiated measures regarding health screening of travelers at their borders to identify and pick up suspected cases.
+Airport officials worldwide have already initiated measures regarding health screening of travellers at their borders to identify and pick up suspected cases.
 Procedures include temperature screening.

-However, as symptoms from the new Wuhan coronavirus infection are quite same to that of other respiratory conditions, there will be “a lot” of passengers who would be falsely picked up alongside, Phelan said.
+However, as symptoms from the new Wuhan coronavirus infection are quite the same as those of other respiratory conditions, there will be “a lot” of passengers who would be falsely picked up alongside, Phelan said.

 He further added that “these steps can be useful opportunities to inform people with information if they do feel sick.
 But most of the time, border screening is a very expensive, not always effective way of preventing the spread of disease.”